Cortisone Injection - Manchester & Burnley

 In this way pain killing steroid injections aim to break the pain cycle.

-As mentioned earlier, Cortisone injections may help when physiotherapy rehab exercises are simply too painful to perform and pain relief is required.
+As mentioned earlier, Cortisone injections may help when physiotherapy or rehab exercises are simply too painful to perform and pain relief is required.

 Often in these cases physiotherapy exercises lead to more pain and an abandonment of exercises.
 These exercises are often important in helping in long term recovery and rehab.